 “Why is the estimate so high?
 It’s a simple feature!”

 Do these or similar phrases sound familiar to you?
 Time and budget pressure are among the key drivers of technical debt.
-Code quality and deliberate planning simply stand in a way of such short term, more urgent goals.
-This forces developers to take the shortcuts and implement features in an easier, quick-and-dirty way.
-When pressure is high, even experienced developers take that path, usually with a hope that this code will be improved (refactored) someday.
+Code quality and deliberate planning simply stand in a way of such short-term, more urgent goals.
+This forces development teams to take shortcuts and implement features in an easier, quick-and-dirty way.
+When pressure is high, even experienced developers take that path, usually with the hope that this code will be improved (refactored) someday.
 But will it?

-Experienced developers are at least conscious when the debt is introduced.
-But another popular driver of technical debt is the lack of qualified specialists in the product team.
+An experienced software developer is at least conscious when debt is introduced to meet business needs.
+But another popular driver of unintentional technical debt is the lack of qualified specialists in the product team.
 Lack of certain skills generates hidden debt that nobody is aware of, which is very risky.
-This is why projects run by junior web developers may happen to be cheaper at the beginning but quickly lead to the roadblocks very expensive to overcome.
+This is why projects run by junior web developers may happen to be cheaper at the beginning but quickly lead to roadblocks very expensive to overcome.

-Some would also say that technical debt comes simply from the laziness of developers.
-Although it may be true in some cases, I would argue if it is that popular.
-It may be the case with junior developers, but the more experienced developers are, the more they like clean and well thought out solutions.
+Some would also say that technical debt comes simply from the laziness of many developers.
+Although it may be true in some cases, I would argue that it is not that widespread.
+It may be the case with junior developers, but the more experienced developers are, the more they like clean and well-thought-out solutions.
 I noticed that instead of cutting the corners they rather tend to overthink and over-engineer.

 For sure there is one more catalyst of technical debt - a constant change in business goals and requirements.
 And in a similar way to time and budget pressure, it may lead even experienced team members to get off the track of deliberate development.
-The more thought a developer puts in good code design and implementation, the bigger demotivation when he has to throw it away when requirements change.
-If this happens very often, team members start to care less about the quality and long term impacts of the code they create.
+The more thought a developer puts into good code design and implementation, the bigger demotivation when he has to throw it away when requirements change.
+If this happens very often, team members start to care less about the quality and long-term impacts of the code they create.
 There is a lot of truth in saying that the only constant in IT projects is the change.
 But it is important to discuss all the business goals and underlying purposes with the development team.
 This will allow them to assess the required quality and foresee the probable changes.
 Otherwise, they may spend hours meticulously designing something that is just some proof of concept.
 At Accesto, we make sure that all developers know WHY they implement particular features and that's maybe why they stay with us for many years.

-Should I avoid a technical debt at any cost?
+Should I avoid a tech debt at any cost?

-The analogy of financial debt is very true here.
-Should you avoid any financial debts?
+The previously mentioned analogy of financial debt is very true here.
+Should you avoid any monetary debt?
 If you can run and develop your business without taking out any loans then good for you.
 But in many cases to grow, to develop, you cannot avoid banks.
 You are not waiting until you save enough money to open a new production line.
-You take out a loan, you open a line, and you use the profits out of it to pay off the debt.
+You take out a loan, you open a line, and you use the profits of it to pay off the financial debt.

-But when decide on that tradeoff, and deliberately accept technical debt, please remember that:
+But when deciding on that trade-off, and deliberately accepting technical debt, please remember that:

 - You can't take out loans over and over again and it is true for both finance and software development.
 If you borrow too much, next time your financial institution will deny lending you more.
-With technical debt, there is no special institution that will limit your liabilities.
+Unlike financial debt, for tech debt, there is no special institution that will limit your liabilities.
 So listen to the development team instead.
 Do they complain about the code quality?
 Do they mention the refactoring?
 Talk to them, there is no one else to tell you when too much is too much.

 - All debts must be paid - simple as that.
-You borrow money to scale your business and pay off that debt later on.
+You borrow money to scale your business, paying interest later on.
 Same for technical debt.
-You release a new feature, you get more users, more revenue, and... you pay off the technical debt.
-It is always tempting to leave it as it is, do not improve that feature, just start working on another one.
+You release a new feature, you get more users and more revenue, and... you pay off the technical debt.
+It is always tempting to leave it as it is, not improve that feature, and just start working on another one.
 But how much technical debt you will be able to handle?
 Accumulation will lead to a metaphorical big ball of mud and trust me, it is not something that you want your web application to be.

-Not all debts have to be avoided and in many cases a deliberate technical debt can have a positive effect on overall product and business development.
+Not all debts have to be avoided and in many cases, an intentional technical debt can have a positive effect on overall product and business development.
 But only if you are going to pay it off.
 But how to do it?

 The only solution is to rewrite it from scratch - that may be a popular phrase that you will hear from software developers when they see the codebase of your web application.
 Don’t be surprised, developers usually don’t like working with old, legacy code, but love new, greenfield projects.
-Rewriting from scratch is of course one of the solutions to get rid of technical debt, but it is usually unnecessary and we discourage that approach.
-Although it significantly lowers technical debt, it freezes the product development for a long time and competition and users won’t wait.
+Rewriting from scratch is of course one of the ways of managing technical debt, but it is usually unnecessary and we discourage that approach.
+Although it is reducing technical debt significantly, it freezes product development for a long time and competition or users won’t wait.

 Working with clients at Accesto, we usually implement a solution that goes slightly further.
 Instead of developing new features in legacy code, we create a new, separate codebase for them.
 All the new features are implemented in that new part, and the old code is step by step migrated to that new part.
-More on that approach, you can read in a blogpost of our CTO on possible scenarios of handling technical debt.
+More on that approach, you can read in a blog post of our CTO on possible scenarios of handling technical debt.
 And we also have an article about converting the PHP Monolith to Microservices Using the Strangler Pattern, check it out if that's interesting to you.

-During the last 5 years at Accesto, we focused mostly on helping successful web applications to get rid of technical debt accumulated by years of growth.
-If you are not sure whether it is worth fighting debt in your software let me just mention two of our case studies:
+During the last 5 years at Accesto, we focused mostly on helping successful web applications reduce technical debt accumulated by years of growth.
+If you are not sure whether it is worth fighting code debt in your software let me just mention two of our case studies:

 - One of our customers reached us when previous developers denied further work on his product, burdened by accumulated technical debt.
 The approach mentioned above turned into a 35% yearly debt reduction.
 Their legacy application evolved to highly scalable SaaS in just 2 years, with time to market for new features reduced by 87%.

 I am glad that, although a couple of years ago technical debt made us shut down our product, we are now helping others to avoid such bitter decisions.
-If you are also looking for help, just let me know, we can verify how much debt is hidden in your web app and suggest the best approach to get rid of it.
+If you are also looking for help, just let me know.
+We can verify how much code debt is hidden in your web app and suggest the best approach to get rid of it.